-- Cream and almond milk - The almond milk makes the quiche a little lighter.
+- Heavy cream and almond milk - The almond milk makes the quiche a little lighter.

-- Cheddar and gruyere - Gruyere is a traditional cheese used in classic quiches such as quiche Lorraine.
+- Cheddar and gruyere - Gruyere is a traditional French cheese used in classic quiches such as Quiche Lorraine.

 - Mustard, salt, pepper and thyme

-Press the dough into the pie dish and prick the bottom with a fork multiple times so it does not bubble up.
+Step 2: Press the dough into the pie dish and prick the bottom with a fork so it does not bubble up.

-Bake for 10 - 12 minutes until slightly golden, then let cool.
+Step 3: Bake in the oven until golden, then let cool.

-In a large skillet over medium heat, sauté the onion and garlic in olive oil for 2 minutes.
-Add broccoli and sauté a further 3 - 4 minutes until al-dente.
+Step 4: In a large skillet over medium heat, sauté the onion and garlic in olive oil.
+Add broccoli and sauté until al-dente.
 Set aside to cool.

-In a large bowl, add the eggs, heavy cream (it's called double cream here in the UK), almond milk, cheddar cheese and gruyere, mustard, pepper, salt and thyme.
+Step 5: In a large bowl, add the eggs, heavy cream, almond milk, cheddar cheese and gruyere, mustard, pepper, salt and thyme.
 Whisk to combine and set aside.

-Tip: If the crust starts to brown a bit too much, loosely cover it with a ring of aluminium foil.
+If the crust starts to brown a bit too much during baking, loosely cover it with a ring of aluminium foil.